RajatJangra2653/dp-420-cosmos-db-dev/instructions/04-sdk-connect.md

 ## Estimated Timing: 30 minutes

-## Exercise 1: Connect to Azure Cosmos DB SQL API with the SDK

 ### Task 1: Prepare your development environment

 1. Start Visual Studio Code (the program icon is pinned to the Desktop).